Kawal (food): Preparation

 Like furundu and sigda, kawal serves as a flavoring in Sudanese foods typically flavored with meat.
 Specifically, its unique odor is similar to the most common type of meat used in this region, sun-dried strips of jerky called shermute.
 This is as opposed to fermented foods like rob-heb, made with fermented watermelon seeds, and rob-ful, made with fermented peanuts, which serve as substitutes for stews flavored with soured milk such as mulah-rob, a soured milk and lamb stew.

 A common preparation of kawal is as a substitute for powdered shermute in a stew of onions, dried okra powder, oil, salt, and pepper, accompanied with a sorghum porridge.
 Among the Fur people, kawal is known as a nutritious food comparable to meat.
-The Nuba people make soup with kawal and bone broth.
+The Nuba people makes soup with kawal and bone broth.
 In cities where meat can be found more easily, powdered kawal is used as a condiment similar to black pepper.